YoussefMorad1/Sudoku-Generation-and-Visualization/README.md

-# Suduko Unique Puzzle Creator with Pygame
+# SudokuCraft: Interactive Puzzle Generation and Visualization

 * This is a GUI Program that uses BackTracking Algorithm to Create a unique (only one solution) Suduko Puzzle
 * The Program has an option to solve the puzzle after it's created